cran-task-views/ActuarialScience/ActuarialScience.md

 #### Mortality databases

-- Human Mortality Database provides a collection of mortality datasets at [HMD](https://mortality.org).
+Mortality databases are generally provided by demography and/or statistical institutes by each country (see below).
+However, the Human Mortality Database project at [HMD](https://mortality.org) provides a collection of reliable mortality datasets after a careful and very detailed protocol.
+[HMD](https://mortality.org) is a keystone for actuaries to compute reliable mortality/longevity estimates.

 - Australian database is available at [AHMD](https://aushd.org/)
 - Canadian database is available at [CHMD](http://www.bdlc.umontreal.ca/CHMD/)
 - French regional database is available at [FRD](https://frdata.org/)
 - Japan database is available at [JMD](https://www.ipss.go.jp/p-toukei/JMD/index-en.asp)
+- United States database is available at [USMD](https://usa.mortality.org/)

 #### Actuarial datasets